mbrsagor/inventory-management/README.md

-# Inventory Management System
+# POS = Point of sales
-> The web application is simple inventory management system web-app.
+> The web application is simple Point of sales and inventory management system web-app.
  #### Features:
  Configuration:
  -  Inventory Categories